 Naming your stuff

-Thinking what name and what words go to describe the task or the objective invites to start thinking about it.
+Thinking about what name and what words go to describe the task or the objective invites you to start thinking about it.
 The actual process of finding the right words obliges you to think about what the task really means.

 But I’m having some trouble with the different project management methods available.
 I think PDCA is the best but the book by Deming on PDCA is the most expensive.